mtvs/laravel-reviews/README.md

 php artisan vendor:publish

 ```
-Next in your routes file, call the following macro and the router to register
+Next in your routes file, call the following macro on the router to register
 the default routes.
 You can use `artisan route:list` to see the routes.

 ```php